QuentinJoder/Twitter-Supervisor/README.md

 # Twitter Supervisor
 > "I made this program to learn about Python and to know who stop following me on Twitter." - Quentin JODER

 Twitter Supervisor informs you (via direct message) when someone follows or unfollows you.
-It can also destroy your old tweets, retweets and favorites but with some limitations (for details read the [related paragraph](#Limitations of the Twitter API)).
+It can also delete your old tweets, retweets and favorites but with some limitations (for details read the [related paragraph](#Limitations of the Twitter API)).

 ![Build and Test](https://github.com/QuentinJoder/Twitter-Supervisor/workflows/build-and-test/badge.svg?branch=master)